markreid/scrumdog/roadmap.md

 ## Features

+* User management
+  * Add, edit, delete users in a separate context to team/standup
-* Move Notes to Team
+* Reimplement Notes as a text field on Team

 ## Bugs, fixes, refactor

+* Copy-paste summary is broken, doesn't update reactively
-* Fix team edit UI
+* Fix team edit UI, it's hideous
 * Get everything linted
 * Refactor from actions.js and reducers.js to using ducks
 * Implement a uniform pattern for error handling (errors reducer and flash messages?)